 Reuse and Upcycle Packaging

 Before making that switch to your new eco-friendly alternatives, don’t just dispose of your plastic products.
 One of the first steps towards learning how to be more eco-friendly is to adopt the reuse and recycle rule.

 Rather than simply throwing away your leftover plastic, why not upcycle that product bottle or reuse that plastic bag.
 Learning to put your plastics to good use around the household reduces plastic waste and can act as a reusable source of storage for new eco-friendly products.

 Create an Eco-Friendly Kitchen

-If you’re looking to create a greener household on your journey to learning how to be more eco-friendly, the kitchen is a great place to start.
-Filled with plastic containers, packaging, and utensils, our kitchens are one of the biggest culprits for plastic waste.
+If you’re looking to create a greener household – from becoming more energy efficient to save on your energy bills to making sure you don't throw away any needless plastic – the kitchen is a great place to start.
+Filled with plastic containers, packaging and utensils, our kitchens are one of the biggest culprits for plastic waste.